profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 With the right quality of mindfulness at the right moment, we can see why and how attaching to joy and sorrow perpetuates suffering.
-We become interested in how to experience pleasure without making it ‘my’ pleasure or creating an ‘I’ that is having a good time.
-Wise reflection shows us that when attachment is taken out of the experience happiness isn’t diminished – in fact it is enhanced.
+We become interested in how to experience pleasure without making it “my” pleasure, or creating an “I” that is having a good time.
+Wise reflection shows us that when attachment is taken out of the experience happiness isn’t diminished – in fact, it is enhanced.
 When we are accurately aware, intelligence functions in the service of insight.
-If we appreciate how grasping at the pleasure spoils the beauty, an ease of being emerges.
+If we appreciate how grasping at the pleasure spoils the beauty, ease of being emerges.
 {:.dhp-reflection}